What is Black Garlic?

 How do I eat Black Garlic?

-- Spread on toast or crackers with avocado.
+- Spread on toast before adding a poached egg or avocado.

 - Mix with sour cream for a Black Garlic Sour Cream that is great with chips, or on a baked potato.

 - Mix with cream and quality chocolate for Black Garlic ganache.

 - Mix through scrambled eggs or omelette.